Hostile Takeover

 Nori handing that young drone to him, her screen flashing a purple <3 before she turned to face the murder drone alone.
 Khan running away, leaving her to her fate.

-Doll was safe in the room with Uzi now.
+Doll was in Uzi’s room, now, two untrained neural nets.
 They’d grow up together, she’d be like a second daughter.

-Least he could do, after failing her parents.
+Least he could have done, after failing her parents.

-Khan ventured out as the dawn was breaking.
-Wrench in hand, he’d tightened the bolts on the colony’s doors, prayed they’d hold, and his feet walked to the beat of a dirge echoing into the cold empty world.
+Then Khan had ventured out as the dawn was breaking.
+Wrench in hand, he’d tightened the bolts on the colony’s doors, prayed they’d hold, and then his feet walked to the beat of a dirge echoing into the cold empty world.
 He came back to bury the dead.

 He expected the bodies of Doll’s parents.
 He expected Nori’s corpse, but some part of Nori still coursed with electricity, servos twitching, screen glitching as an OS struggled with a profoundly degraded disk.